ricsanfre/pi-cluster/docs/_docs/kafka.md

 Using Strimzi operator build Kafka cluster CRD.

-- Step 1: Create a manifest file containing basic configuration of Kafka cluster with 3 Zookeeper replicas and 3 Kafka broker replicas.
+- Step 1: Create a manifest file deploying a 3 broker tls-encrypted cluster.
+It contains basic configuration of Kafka cluster with 3 Zookeeper replicas and 3 Kafka broker replicas.
 Persistence will be configure to use Longhorn as storageClass and 5GB of storage in the volume claims.

   ```yml
 	apiVersion: kafka.strimzi.io/v1beta2